SorenLundt/WinGet-Wrapper/README.md

 System Context is not possible just by using "winget" as the .exe location must be found and this location is not static due to versioning in the directory name.

 ## Requirements
-Newer Windows OS build that includes the WinGet natively in the OS.
+Newer Windows OS build that includes the WinGet natively in the OS
 Windows 10 20H2 or newer should be enough
 ## Limitations
 * Only designed for System Context use